Rudolf Abel: Capture

 Fisher was then flown to the Federal Alien Detention Facility in McAllen, Texas, and held there for six weeks.
 During this period Fisher stated that his "real" name was Rudolf Ivanovich Abel and that he was a Soviet citizen, although he refused to discuss his intelligence activities.
 The name "Rudolf Ivanovich Abel" was that of a deceased friend and a KGB colonel; Fisher knew as soon as The Centre saw the name Abel on the front pages of American newspapers they would realize he had been captured.

-During Fisher's detainment the FBI had been searching his hotel room and photo studio, where they discovered espionage equipment including shortwave radios, cipher pads, cameras and film for producing microdots, a hollow shaving brush, and numerous "trick" containers including hollowed-out bolts.
+During Fisher's detention, the FBI had been searching his hotel room and photo studio, where they discovered espionage equipment including shortwave radios, cipher pads, cameras and film for producing microdots, a hollow shaving brush, and numerous "trick" containers including hollowed-out bolts.
 In Fisher's New York hotel room the FBI found $4,000, a hollow ebony block containing a 250-page Russian codebook, a hollow pencil containing encrypted messages on microfilm and a key to a safe-deposit box containing another $15,000 in cash.
 Also discovered were photographs of the Cohens and recognition phrases to establish contact between agents who had never met before.

 As Fisher was no longer considered an alleged illegal alien, but rather an alleged spy, he was flown from Texas to New York on 7 August 1957, to answer the indictment.
-Fisher was subsequently indicted to stand trial as a Russian spy.
+Fisher was subsequently indicted to stand trial as a Soviet spy.
 The Brooklyn Bar Association approached several prominent trial lawyers with political ambitions, all of whom declined the case.
 They then contacted James B. Donovan.
 Because he had served as a wartime counsel in the Office of Strategic Services (OSS) and had years of courtroom experience, the Bar Association believed Donovan was uniquely qualified to act as Fisher's defense lawyer.
 At Donovan's initial meeting with Fisher, the latter accepted Donovan as his defense counsel.
 Donovan subsequently brought in attorney Thomas M. Debevoise to assist him; Fisher was tried in Federal Court at New York City during October 1957, on three counts: